StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 - Standard Protection
   - Help improve security on the web for everyone: Off
 - Always use secure connections: On
-- Use secure DNS >
+- Encrypt the names of sites that you visit: On
-  - On
+- Select DNS provider: `Cloudflare`, or select `Add custom DNS service provider` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
-  - With > `NextDNS/Cloudflare`, or select `Customized` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
+<br>Example: For Quad9, enter https://dns.quad9.net/dns-query

-  Example: For Quad9, enter https://dns.quad9.net/dns-query
+- Manage V8 security: Don’t allow sites to use the V8 optimiser

 #### Site Settings
 - Additional permissions > Your device use > Don't allow sites to know when you're actively using your device